What Is A Roof Rat: South Shore IPM

 3. Scratching Noises

-4. Grease Marks & Smudges
+4. Grease Marks and Smudges

-5. Nests & Shredded Material
+5. Nests and Shredded Material

 - Shredded paper